craiga/craiga/manual.markdown

 - When I'm not in flow, I'm happy for you to interrupt me.
 - I like to collaborate asynchronously (e.g. via a series of thoughtful Slack messages) or at a scheduled time.
-- Slack is the best way to get my attention.
+- @-mentioning me on Slack is the best way to get my attention.
 I might not see and respond to your message immediately, but I will see it and respond when my flow allows.
-- I'm not great at keeping track of emails—messages can easily get lost there.
+- I'm not great at keeping track of conversations when they're surrounded by a lot of noise.
+Messages requiring my attention may get lost in emails or in chatty Slack channels.
 - If you need to contact me urgently, a phone call would be the best way to get my attention.

 ## The ways I like to receive feedback